ogorgun41/fetus-framework-pregnancy-prediction/README.md

 ## Notes

 This project shows practical experience in combining medical images with clinical data, training models that are accurate and interpretable, and presenting results that support real-world decision making.
+Through using ensemble modeling, deep learning, and medical imaging, the findings can be improved to detect and classify cases in the domains of Recurrent Implantation Failure (RIF), Recurrent Pregnancy Loss (RPL), both, or none (normal).